‘Never have I ever seen anything like this’: Kroger employees on front lines of pandemic

 It started about a week into March, the COVID-19 pandemic panic emptied shelves in stores across the country.

-“A normal day it’s like I would say, at my particular register, I may handle about 2-300 people versus now it may be 500 people that day within my 8 hours,” Swanson explained, “The first week of the pandemic or whatever, we had 18 lanes open and each lane had about 50-60 people.”
+“A normal day it’s like I would say, at my particular register, I may handle about 2 to 300 people versus now it may be 500 people that day within my 8 hours,” Swanson explained, “The first week of the pandemic or whatever, we had 18 lanes open and each lane had about 50-60 people.”

 “I’m very tired,” she expressed, “We are working, you know, just hand over foot.”